AlexanderTheBored/MangaView/README.md

 - 📖 About MangaView -

-MangaView is a personal project I built to practice and improve my front-end development skills through hands-on experience.
-It features a responsive layout, animated UI, and basic login functionality—drawing inspiration from platforms like Mihon and MangaDex.
+MangaView is a personal project built to sharpen my front-end skills through real practice.
+It's a manga reading website—currently focused on UI/UX and browsing features—that will eventually evolve into a self-hosted personal manga library.

+Planned features include:

+A file system to manage chapters per manga

+An automated manga adder (for easy updates)

+A mobile-optimized UI version for on-the-go reading

-And yes—MangaView is just a temporary name.
-I’ll probably rename it to Alexandria later, like the ancient library.
+Note: “MangaView” is a temporary name—I'll probably rename it to Alexandria later, like the ancient library.